What's this about?

 No more speedrunning

-The new mechanic of bonus riddles is purely based on random coincidence, and therefore incentivises players to stroll around so they can gather bonus points.
-Additionally, more advanced bonus riddles require a higher score to unlock, which incentivises players to perform well in the main riddles.
+The new bonus riddle mechanic is based on random coincidence, encouraging players to stroll around and collect extra points.
+More advanced bonus riddles also require a higher score to unlock, giving players another reason to perform well in the main riddles.

 Best of both worlds